dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

 log
 ---
-As of Firefox 61 this section is no longer present, use :ref:`eventtelemetry` or :doc:`../collection/scalars`.
+As of Datalus 61 this section is no longer present, use :ref:`eventtelemetry` or :doc:`../collection/scalars`.

 This section contains a log of important or unusual events reported through Telemetry.